 6. Probiotics Promote Optimal Weight

-Another benefit of probiotics is the impact they have on your weight.
+Another benefit of probiotics is their impact on your weight.
 Not only do they play a major role in digestion, but they also promote the production of short-chain fatty acids that boost metabolism and energy production.
 They support the absorption of the fats you eat, and help release satiety hormones that signal you to stop eating.

 Where Can You Find Beneficial Probiotics?